ALIbghdady/Onevariable-linear-Regression-from-scratch/README.md

 Dataset

-The model uses a house price dataset with:
+The model uses a house price dataset from kaggle with:

 - Square Footage